com-lihaoyi/cask/docs/pages/4 - Cask Actors.md

 )
 ```

+In this example, we use `StateMachineActor` to define a `Logger` actor with two
+states `Idle` and `Buffering`.

 This actor starts out with its `initalState = Idle()`.
 When it receives a `Text`
 message, it schedules a `Flush` message to be sent 50 milliseconds in the
 future, and transitions into the `Buffering` state.
 While in `Buffering`, any
 additional `Text` messages are simply accumulated onto the buffer, until the
 `Flush` is received again and all the buffered messages are flushed to disk.
-Each group of messages is written as a single line, separated by newlines.
+Each group of messages is written as a single line, separated by newlines (just
+so we can see the effect of the batching in the output)

 You can see that we send the text messages to the `logger` in three groups
 separated by 100 millisecond waits, and as a result the final log file ends up